[introduction]

 geNorm is a popular algorithm to determine the most stable reference (housekeeping) genes from a set of tested candidate reference genes in a given sample panel.
 From this, a gene expression normalization factor can be calculated for each sample based on the geometric mean of a user-defined number of reference genes.
 The algorithm also determines the optimal number of reference genes needed for accurate normalization.

-Between 2002 and 2010, the Microsoft Excel geNorm version from 2002 has been downloaded more than 15,000 times worldwide.
-Since 2010, an improved geNorm module is integrated in the qbase+ software for quantitative PCR data analysis in Windows, Mac and Linux.
+Between 2002 and 2010, the Microsoft Excel version of geNorm has been downloaded more than 15,000 times worldwide.
+Between 2010 and 2023, an improved geNorm module was integrated in Biogazelle's qbase+ software for quantitative PCR data analysis in Windows, Mac and Linux.
+After Biogazelle's acquisition by CellCarta, a free Windows-only version is made available.

 The underlying principles and formulas are described in Vandesompele et al., Genome Biology, 2002, 'Accurate normalization of real-time quantitative RT-PCR data by geometric averaging of multiple internal control genes'.
 The full article can be read at http://genomebiology.biomedcentral.com/articles/10.1186/gb-2002-3-7-research0034